thmsdnnr/thmsdnnr.github.io/_posts/2017-09-14-cryptopals-set1-challenge-7-aes-in-ecb-mode.md

 **You absolutely must write tests**, or debugging will become hopelessly complex.

 * Write tests before you write functions.

 * Make sure the individual functions work before plugging them together.
 Make sure to double-check the format and data type of each input and output when you are plugging functions together (is that an array, or a string? is that in hex or binary or text or base64?).

+A few things not to forget (you will, and then you'll kick yourself later):

+* Encryption vs decryption: you'll likely use the same named functions, but there will be some sort of flag to specify which of the two you're performing.
+Don't forget to set this flag.

+* The block size is 16 bytes.
+The block size is 16 bytes.
+It does not change no matter what the number of bytes in the KEY.
+The key becomes longer, but it still operates on groups of 16 bytes.
+More rounds take place, which is why the key must be longer.

+* Don't forget that in 32-bit mode, the extended key has a slightly different step: there is an extra subWord on the EK req'd every 8th round, starting @ round 12

 #### Step 5: Now Code It Yourself (or don't!)